Covering the second of Boris Karloff’s three anthologies of dark tales.

 - “The Grove of Ashtaroth” by John Buchan.
 This starts out feeling like a typical English folk horror tale, but it goes somewhere rather different.
 And sad.

-- “Little Louse Roque” by Guy de Maupassant.
+- “Little Louise Roque” by Guy de Maupassant.
 Dark indeed, and subject matter I think was shocking for the time (and now).

 - “Three O’Clock,” by William Irish (a pen name for crime story writer Cornell Woolrich).
 I can definitely imagine this one in the Alfred Hitchcock or Ellery Queen mystery magazines.